 A stiff knee can develop for a number of reasons.
-It is often accompanied by pain and swelling.
+There may be a problem in the joint restricting movement, or weakness in the surrounding muscles.
+Stiffness is often accompanied by pain and swelling.
 Sometimes there may also be redness, warmth, pins and needles and numbness.

 There are a number of different causes of knee stiffness but they generally fall into two categories, those caused by an injury and those caused by a medical condition.

 Here we will start by looking at the three most common causes of a stiff knee, and then we will go on to look at the possible causes of these by first looking at those related to an injury and then those linked to a medical condition.
 Finally we will look at the different treatment options for each.

 Knee stiffness often develops after an injury.
 This tends to happen for a few reasons:

 When the knee is damaged, there is often a build-up of excess fluid inside the joint.
 The amount of swelling will depend on the severity of the injury.
 With a minor injury, irritation inside the joint leads to increased production of synovial fluid.
 With a more serious injury, there may be bleeding directly into the joint, known as a haemarthrosis which can result in considerable swelling.
 Any excess fluid in the joint can result in a stiff knee as it limits movement by taking up space in the joint.